-A petition may be filed by any of the following: a group of three or more workers, an employer of a group of workers, a Union, a State Workforce Official, an American Job Center Operator/Partner, or another Duly Authorized Representative.
+A petition may be filed by any of the following: a group of two or more workers, an employer of a group of workers, a Union, a State Workforce Official, an American Job Center Operator/Partner, or another Duly Authorized Representative.
 The petition must be filed simultaneously with the Idaho Department of Labor and the U.S. Department of Labor.
 Petitions are available online at https://www.doleta.gov/tradeact/petitioners/.

 The Office of Trade Adjustment Assistance at the U.S. Department of Labor must determine if increased imports contributed to a company's decreased sales and production.
 It must decide if a significant number of workers have been laid off or if there is a strong indication that layoffs will occur.
 Approved certifications carry an impact date and generally are valid for two years from the date issued.
 If the petition is certified as eligible, affected workers may then apply for Trade Adjustment Assistance services.

 Petitioners are notified in writing if their petition was denied.
 Those determinations, which must also be published in the Federal Register, can be appealed in writing through the Office of Trade Adjustment Assistance.